Minimal rational curves on complete symmetric varieties: Introduction

-\begin{proposition}[Proposition \ref{prop-psi}] There is a surjective $\bZ$-linear map $\psi: A_1(X_\ad) \to \bZ\Db^\vee$ such that: \begin{enumerate} \item The image of the monoid of effective curves is the monoid spanned by coroots. \item The image of the monoid of curves having non-negative intersection with any component of $\partial X_\ad$ is the intersection of $\bZ\Db^\vee$ with the monoid of dominant cocharacters. \end{enumerate} \end{proposition}
+\begin{proposition}[Proposition \ref{prop-psi}] There is a surjective $\bZ$-linear map $\psi: A_1(X_\ad) \to \bZ\Db^\vee$ such that: \begin{enumerate} \item The image of the monoid of effective curves is the monoid generated by the positive coroots. \item The image of the monoid of curves having non-negative intersection with any component of $\partial X_\ad$ is the intersection of $\bZ\Db^\vee$ with the monoid of dominant cocharacters. \end{enumerate} \end{proposition}

-If the map $\psi$ is not injective, then $X_\ad$ is called \emph{exceptional}.
-Since the class of a curve $C$ in a covering family $\cL$ of rational curves is effective and has non-negative intersection with any component of $\partial X_\ad$, it has to be contained in the intersection of the monoids spanned by coroots and by the dominant cocharacters.
-There is a unique minimal such coroot $\Thetabv$, the coroot of the highest root $\Thetab \in \Rb$.
-This gives a very natural candidate for classes of minimal families.
+If the map $\psi$ is not injective, then $X_\ad$ is called \emph{exceptional} (see Propositions \ref{pic-rk} and \ref{prop:fibres-tau} for more details on this case).
+Since the class of a curve $C$ in a covering family $\cL$ of rational curves is effective and has non-negative intersection with any component of $\partial X_\ad$, it has to be contained in the intersection of the monoids generated by the positive coroots and by the dominant cocharacters.
+There is a unique minimal such element $\Thetabv$, the coroot of the highest root $\Thetab \in \Rb$.
+This gives a very natural candidate for classes of minimal rational curves.
 Indeed we prove the following result.